fedfioravanti/Regression-and-Classification-to-Predict-House-Prices/README-mod.md

 ## Data Collection

 The data used in this project comes from the [Ames Housing dataset](https://www.kaggle.com/c/house-prices-advanced-regression-techniques) made available on Kaggle.
-The dataset consists of about 1,400 properties and 80 features.
+The dataset contains real estate transactions in the city of Ames, Iowa, from January 2006 to July 2010 and consists of 1,460 properties across 80 characteristics.

-.
-The raw data retrieved from the last scrape - the most fruitful - consisted of almost 240,000 job listings each containing 8 features.

 <br/><br/>

 ## Data Cleaning & Processing

-After removing duplicates and filtering out entries without monthly or annual salaries, the resulting sample contained approximately 13,400 job listings.
+After building a data dictionary that includes description, mutability and variable type for all features, I checked for repetitions in related features and removed non-residential properties and features with very low variability from the dataset.
-As part of feature engineering, I created attributes related to the work arrangement (hybrid, remote and on-site) and the number of additional locations; the company location data was inconsistent, so I also extracted the company state and city and used them later for the EDA and modelling stage.
+As part of feature engineering, I created attributes related to the total area of the property, the lot open area, the floor area ratio, the total number of bathroom and the age of the property.
 All work was done in Python on Jupyter notebooks, and the processing revolved around:

 * Identifying variables relevant to modelling, and which ones to drop.
 * Exploring opportunities for new feature creation.
 * Looking for erroneous or missing data.
+* Imputing missing values where possible.
+* Performing ordinal encoding where categorical variables where incorrectly designated.
 * Creating the target variable.

+The resulting dataset consisted of 1,441 properties across 82 characteristics.

 <br/><br/>